This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Big Bee Little Bee Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 In the 48 hours following the original air date, Amy’s social media was inundated with “hateful comments” mocking her suitability as a mother.
 People claimed she exploited Marlo too.
 This led her to speak out on her Tik Tok account where she received overwhelming support from her cyber community.
-As for the business, the company added a silicone food storage container to their line.
-As of August, 2023, reliable revenue figures are unavailable.
+As for the business, the company added their silicone food storage container to the line.

 The Shark Tank Blog will follow-up on Big Bee Little Bee & Amy and Marlo Leinbach as more details become available.